FAQs on GMOs

 - Why do so many packaged foods have GMOs?

 The five most prevalent GMO crops of corn, canola, soy, cotton and sugar beets end up as ingredients in all kinds of packaged foods as corn syrup, oil, sugar, flavoring agents, thickeners and other additives.
 Over 70% of packaged food products in North America contain GMOs.
-You can choose organic or Non-GMO Project Verified.
+You can choose organic or non-GMO verified.

 - How are meat, eggs and dairy affected by GMOs?

 Milk, cheese, eggs, beef, chicken and pork could all be from animals that were fed GMO feed.
-You can choose organic or Non-GMO Project Verified.
+You can choose organic or non-GMO verified.

 - What about seafood and GMOs?